 Smart smoke alarm

-With all this information, as a smart device, it immediately understands the environment.
+With all this information, this smart device immediately understands the environment.
 Should there be a problem, it tells you what and where the danger is.
 As you’d expect, if using multiple devices, they talk to each other, sending all information to the App on your phone.

 In addition to alerts sent to your phone, a friendly voice speaks out, when there’s a danger.
 Plus, rings of light on the device, tell you that everything is ok (green), there’s a little smoke, burnt toast perhaps? (yellow) or there’s an emergency (red).
 Also, should you desire, the Nest Protect can be set up to deliver ambient light.

 Automatic testing means it’s more likely to work in an emergency.
 The Nest Protect tests itself 400 times a day.
 Plus, once a month, it runs a (quiet) speaker and siren test.
 The Nest smart device will work well in your kitchen, although it needs to be a minimum of 3m from your hob and cooker.
 However, you may also need a carbon monoxide detector, to be fitted near your boiler or wood burner.

 If you’re getting an electrician to fit and have building regulations to meet, buy the mains wired version.
 If you want to do it yourself (install is quick and easy) choose the battery model.
 Both battery and wired devices have a two-year guarantee and similar to most smoke alarms, a 10-year lifetime.